 After you’ve completed your teacher training, you will need to register as a yoga teacher with the Yoga Alliance of America.
 Once registered, you’ll be listed in their global directory as a teacher who has met their minimum requirements for teaching and has completed their training with an officially registered yoga school.

 You are now ready to teach yoga.
 Remember that the role of a teacher is very important.
 Keep learning and expanding your own practice, so you can share the wonderful gift of yoga with everyone.

-There are two choices when it comes to Yoga Teacher Training Courses – either a 3-month long course which runs only on weekends, or a full-on one month course.
-Let’s take a look at the pros and cons of both options.
+There are three choices when it comes to Yoga Teacher Training Courses – either a 3-month long course that runs only on weekends or a full-on one month course or self-paced Online Yoga Teacher Training (available recently Due to COVID-19).
+Let’s take a look at the pros and cons of these options.

-A short term, intensive course would definitely be the opportunity of a lifetime to fully immerse yourself into the yoga lifestyle, as you would have set aside all other obligations to fully commit to presence during the course.
+In a short term, the intensive course would definitely be the opportunity of a lifetime to fully immerse yourself into the yoga lifestyle, as you would have set aside all other obligations to fully commit to present during the course.
 This allows you to be more focused on what is being taught and what is happening daily, with minimum distractions from the outside world.
-The daily schedule, food and environment are also designed specifically to encourage the best yogic experience.
+The daily schedule, food, and environment are also designed specifically to encourage the best yogic experience.

 The obvious downside to an intensive course is that you might simply be incapable of taking such time off from work or other pursuits.
 Delaying obligations might cause you to stress throughout the course, which would be highly counterproductive.

 A long term course that runs over a few weekends would not require you to take time off from work, and you can likewise maintain your personal life outside of training hours (if you still have the energy to!).
 This would also be preferable for people who have familial obligations and cannot, for whatever circumstances, be away from home for long.